-At The MENTOR Network, we understand that brain and spinal cord injuries, as well as other neurological injuries and illnesses, can happen at any age.
-We also know that children who have experienced these injuries require specialized care tailored to their specific needs, age and interests.
+At The MENTOR Network, we understand that brain, spinal cord and medically complex injuries and other challenges can happen at any age.
+We also know that infants and children who have experienced these injuries require specialized care tailored to their specific needs, age and interests.

-Through our partners, CareMeridian and NeuroRestorative, we offer an array of rehabilitation services to help children and their families overcome challenges, regain and develop skills, and continue to meet developmental milestones during the rehabilitation process.
+Through our partner NeuroRestorative, we offer an array of rehabilitation services to help children and their families overcome challenges, regain and develop skills, and continue to meet developmental milestones during the rehabilitation process.
 Our team of adolescent and pediatric rehabilitation experts support children and their families every step of the way.

 NeuroRestorative offers children and adolescents an array of post-acute brain injury rehabilitation services, ranging from neurorehabilitation and day treatment to transitional living and respite.
 Our goal is to provide the individualized services each child needs in comfortable, community-based settings where they can continue to learn and grow.